spacebabies/website/content/portfolio/lets-build-something-new/index.md

 }
 {{< /highlight >}}

-We have just put in a random chart URL, because we wanna see something now!
+We have just put in a random chart URL, because we want to see something now!

 The time has come to add our newest baby to our local Pageflow install.
 But we need to add still more boiletplate first.
 Time to work on the editor